CROSS NEW HAMPSHIRE ADVENTURE TRAIL

 BEST SECTION FOR FAMILIES!!

 SO scenic.
 A marvelous ride to the pond with Presidential Range, Pliny Range, Mt Martha and Cherry Mountain views.
 Look for birds, moose, bear and beaver in the pond and wetlands.
 Great views from the observation deck on the pond.
-The trail can be wet depending on the recent weather and the enthusiasm of the resident industrious beaver families.
-The paved road portion of this section (Route 115A and Israel River Road) is quiet, scenic biking, and the Israel River Campground is a good place to stop for a snack.
+At the end of the Pondicherry section at Rte 115a/Meadows Road turn left and then right on Israel River Road.
+This paved section is quiet, scenic, and the Israel River Campground is a good place to stop for a snack or a bathroom break.
 It is also a good place to camp...enjoy their hot tub!
 Great out-and-back trip with a picnic.

 Valley Road to the Presidential Rail Trail 3 miles